Estrella Red-on-gray

 Pioneer Period (Hohokam)

-More information provided by NAU American Southwest Virtual Museum:
+Information provided by the American Southwest Virtual Musuem

 Estrella Red-on-gray is the earliest type of Hohokam Buff Ware.
 This type was produced primarily in the middle Gila River valley and in Queen Creek, but is found as far south as the Tuscon area.